tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 After successful execution, your chip will contain the latest firmware and will be compatible with the current Libtropic API.

 ## Running Advanced Examples

+> [!IMPORTANT]
+> Make sure you already ran basic examples as described in previous section.

 > [!CAUTION]
 > Some examples cause **irreversible changes** to the chip.
 Proceed only after reading the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
 The documentation describes which examples are irreversible and what each example does.